d3chapma/d3chapma.github.io/src/_posts/2024-06-20-task-management-in-logseq-part-4.md

 [(<= ?scheduled ?today)]
 ```

-This means assign the scheduled date of the block to the variable `?scheduled`
+This assigns the scheduled date of the block to the variable `?scheduled`
-and filter to only blocks that were scheduled for before today.
+and filters to only blocks that were scheduled for before today.
 However, this
 causes us to only see tasks that are scheduled because if the task isn't scheduled,
 then it doesn't meet the filter.
-We fix this using a `get-else` function:
+We fix this using a `get-else` function instead
+to set the `?scheduled` varailbe:

 ```clojure
 [(get-else $ ?b :block/scheduled ?today) ?scheduled]
 ```

 This also assigns the `?scheduled` variable, but this time using `get-else`
-we are able to provide a default value, for which we provide `?today`.
+we are able to provide a default value, `?today`.
 So if the
 task is not scheduled it will appear to the query that it is scheduled for today.
 This brings all our unscheduled tasks back into the list.